borglefink/cntsrc/README.md

 ## Install

-Clone the repository into your GOPATH somewhere and resolve the only third party dependency, then do a **go install**.
+Clone the repository into your GOPATH somewhere and resolve dependencies (see below), then do a **go install**.

 Create a config file for a project you want to count source code for, and put the config file in the root of that directory.